OpenIndiana/oi-docs/docs/handbook/getting-started.md

 vagrant up --provider virtualbox
 ```

-This will create a file called Vagrantfile under ~/openindiana_test directory.
-Vagrant box will be also booted.
+This will create a file titled _Vagrantfile_ under the ~/openindiana_test directory.
+The Vagrant box will also be booted.

-* Once, the VM is online one can connect to it:
+* Once, the Vagrant box virtual machine is online, connect to it using the following command:

 ```bash
 vagrant ssh
 ```

-* To destroy the OpenIndiana vagrant instance, issue the following command:
+* To destroy the OpenIndiana Vagrant instance, issue the following command:

 ```bash
 vagrant destroy
 ```

 ## Preparation for installing OpenIndiana